isabella232/cloud-asset-fusion-unifiedtasklist-sample/README.md

 ## **Get help**

-Visit Oracle Cloud Customer Connect Community at https://cloudcustomerconnect.oracle.com for additional resources and FAQs.
+Visit Oracle Cloud Customer Connect Community at [Oracle Cloud Customer Connect](https://cloudcustomerconnect.oracle.com) for additional resources and FAQs.

 ## **License**
 Copyright (c) 2014, 2020, Oracle and/or its affiliates.
 All rights reserved.